lhbikos/ReC_Psychometrics/docs/09-EFA_PAF.md

 * controversial.
 Because:
   + At the *structural* level (i.e., covariance or correlation matrix), there are normally more observed variables than parameters to estimate them and the procedure seeks to find the best fitting solution using ordinary least squares, weighted least squares, or maximum likelihood.
   + At the *data* level, although scores can be estimated, the model is indeterminate.
-  + This leads some to argue for using principal components; however fans of factor analysis suggest that it is useful for constructing and evaluating theories.
+  + This leads some to argue for using principal components; however, fans of factor analysis suggest that it is useful for constructing and evaluating theories.
 * an attempt to model only the *common* part of the matrix, which means all of the off-diagonal elements and the common part of the diagonal (the *communalities*); the *uniquenesses* are the non-common (leftover) part
   + Stated another way, the factor model partitions the correlation or covariance matrix into
     - *common factors*, $FF'$, and